 5. Introduce the Bottle’s Other Best Friend, the Cup

-6. Play with Your Little One
+6. Play With Your Little One

-Your child is beginning to realize different aspects of you.
+Your child is beginning to realise different aspects of you.
 Let him get to know you better as you play different games together.
-Keeping him entertained and making those funny faces that he loves the most is a great way to get him all happy.
+Keeping him entertained and making those funny faces that he loves the most is a great way to get him happy.
 Start introducing colours and animals even if they just might be interesting pictures for now.
 His brain is taking it all in and processing it on its own accord.

 Also Read: 15 Best Activities for 5 Month Old Baby